 The Value of Membership

-LWEA is an organization of education professionals in the Lake Washington School District.
-There are over 2,200 of us - classroom teachers, psychologists, resource teachers, counselors, occupational and physical therapists, library media specialists, specialists, and more.
+LWEA is an organization of more than 2,200 education professionals in the Lake Washington School District, including classroom teachers, psychologists, resource teachers, counselors, occupational and physical therapists, library media specialists, specialists, and more.

-We protect the rights of our members, advocate on their behalf, assist them in resolving conflicts, answer their questions, offer suggestions, and listen to their concerns.
-It is our responsibility to negotiate with the school district on behalf of our members over wages, hours, and working conditions.
+We protect and advocate for the rights of our members; assist our members in resolving conflicts or seeking answers to questions; offer advice and listen to our members concerns.
+It is our responsibility to negotiate with the school district on behalf of our members in relation to wages, hours, and working conditions.

 As a member of LWEA, you are also a member of the state-level organization, Washington Education Association (WEA), and the national-level organization, National Education Association (NEA).
 In our publication, What is the Association? you can see how each of these organizations supports each other and you.